-The ECU secondary reform was based on four primary goals:
+The ECU secondary curriculum reform is based on four primary goals:

-Also in summer 2014, a new secondary reform initiative focused on content literacy was launched by secondary faculty from History, English, Science, and Mathematics Education.
-This interdisciplinary initiative has used a collaborative approach to create a common framework in which to embed discipline-specific content literacy strategies.
+In summer 2014, a new secondary reform initiative focused on content literacy was launched by secondary faculty from History, English, Science, and Mathematics Education.
+This interdisciplinary initiative used a collaborative approach to create a common framework in which to embed discipline-specific content literacy strategies.
 These literacy modules were developed and published in Weebly Education.